- Common name: Longnose Sucker

 Yukon population estimate

-Suckers live in warm, shallow, turbid rivers and lakes throughout Yukon.
+Suckers live in warm, shallow, turbid rivers and lakes throughout the Yukon.
 They spawn in spring, immediately after ice break-up, on the gravel bottoms of inlet and outlet streams and rivers and in shallow lakes.
 Suckers are born with their mouths in the front and begin feeding on plankton and small invertebrates near the surface.
 As they mature they shift entirely to bottom feeding and their mouths move to the bottom of the head.

 Aquatic insects, crustaceans and mollusks.